microsoft/arcade-background-scroll/README.md

-# arcade-background-scroll
+# Arcade Background Scroll Extension

-This is an extension for [MakeCode Arcade](arcade.makecode.com) that adds blocks for scrolling and looping backgrounds.
+This is an extension for [MakeCode Arcade](arcade.makecode.com) that adds blocks for scrolling and looping background images.

+#### Metadata (used for search, rendering)

+* for PXT/arcade

 ## Contributing